-The connection is established using the SIP connection assigned to the handset (+ page 60).
+The connection is established using the SIP connection assigned to the handset (+ p.
+76).

 If you make a call to the fixed line network, you may also have to dial the area code for local calls (depending on the PABX/provider).
-This is not necessary if the area code is entered in the telephony configuration (→ page 68).
+This is not necessary if the area code is entered in the telephony configuration (\rightarrow p.
+85).